Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Auburn Stats and Trends

-- The Tigers have been underdogs by 4.5 points or more three times this season and covered the spread once.
+- The Tigers have covered the spread once this year when underdogs by 4.5 points or more (in three chances).

-- Auburn's games this year have hit the over on four of eight set point totals (50%).
+- Auburn's games this year have hit the over four times in eight opportunities (50%).

-- When Auburn scores more than 16.1 points, it is 5-2 against the spread and 6-1 overall.
+- Auburn is 5-2 against the spread and 6-1 overall in games when it scores more than 16.1 points.

-- In games that Auburn picks up more than 329.3 yards, the team is 5-2 against the spread and 6-1 overall.
+- Auburn is 5-2 against the spread and 6-1 overall when the team amasses over 329.3 yards.

-- The Tigers have seven giveaways this season, while the Aggies have 11 takeaways .
+- The Tigers have turned the ball over seven times, four fewer times than the Aggies have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.